luluse/python-essential-training/README.md

 - all text is unicode

 ## Data Structures
-- list: sequence in square brackets, values separated by commas.
-This is mutable
+- list: sequence, ordered collection in square brackets, values separated by commas.
+This is mutable.
+Is iterable
 - tuple: sequence in round brackets, values separated by commas.
 This is immutable
 - dictionary: sequence of key-value pairs in curly brackets
 - set: unordered list of unique values, in curly brackets